C. David Maxey, M.A.

 David is now a Psychologist Associate Resident (Daniel J. Munoz, Ph.D., Psychologist, Supervisor) working as the Director of Student Support at Le Monde French Immersion Public Charter School, where he provides psychological services to elementary and middle school students, works with teachers to implement interventions and classroom management strategies, facilitates the school’s coordination with Special Education providers, and organizes primary prevention programs.

-David also has a private psychology practice, offering appointments after school hours, on weekends, and over school breaks at his office in the Tigard Triangle area of Portland, Oregon near the junction of I-5 and 217.
-He specializes in evidence-based psychotherapy and psychological evaluation for school-age children and teens, with a concentration in support for challenging behavior at school or home; anxiety and depression; difficulties with inattention, hyperactivity, and/or impulsivity; and gender-related issues or dysphoria experienced by trans and gender-expansive children and youth.
+David also has a private psychology practice, offering after-school and weekend appointments at his office conveniently located near I-5 in the Tigard Triangle area on 72nd Avenue at 217.
+He specializes in evidence-based psychotherapy and psychological evaluation for school-age children and teens, with a concentration in support for challenging behavior at school or home; anxiety and depression; difficulties with inattention, hyperactivity, and/or impulsivity; and gender-related issues experienced by trans and gender-expansive children and youth.

 In therapy sessions, I am often interacting with what children, parents, and teachers bring to our meetings.
 Sometimes, it’s useful to work on learning and practicing strategies that have been shown to be effective for many people.
 An important part of my therapeutic approach is learning from how these strategies have worked, so we can either fit them better to your child and family, or shift to other strategies.
 Parents sometimes come to me feeling desperate, having already tried many things, or disagreeing about what to do—being a parent, I know what it’s like, and I’m guided by compassion for you as we look for ways to help your child and unite your efforts.

 I hope reading a little about me has been helpful, and I invite you to talk with me about my services, so we can find out if they might be a good fit with your needs.
 You can contact me at (503)928‑4182 or info@CDavidMaxey.com.
 I’m often unable to answer the phone, so if I don’t answer your call, please leave a message with your availability for a return phone call.
 I usually return calls on the same or next day between 9am and 7pm, with the exception of weekends and holidays.